astronomer/astro-docs/cloud/04_customize-airflow/05_secrets-backend.md

 ---
+title: "Configure an External Secrets Backend on Astronomer"
-title: "Integrate a Secret Backend"
+navTitle: "Configure a Secrets Backend"
 description: "Configure a secret backend tool on Astronomer to store Airflow Connections and Variables."
 ---